Jump to: Our strategic transformation I Delivering for our customer and colleagues

 Reduction in our total carbon emissions since 2019

-We've achieved this via property efficiencies, employee behavioural changes, utilising technologies such as LED lighting, on-site solar, energy optimisation and battery storage - alongside a move away from upstream generation and production.
+We've achieved this via property efficiencies, employee behavioral changes, the utilizing technologies such as LED lighting, on-site solar PV and battery storage, and energy load management – alongside a move away from upstream generation and production.

 The roll-out of our electric vehicle fleet is significantly reducing our internal carbon footprint; and we're exploring innovative ways to help customers achieve net zero by partnering to build the world’s first net zero industrial cluster in the UK using hydrogen, carbon capture, and storage technology.